champagne-randy/TEKSystems/assessment-1/README.md

 # Running project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can either use npm scripts below to launch project locally or [view the project in a code sandbox](https://codesandbox.io/s/vjrwwk36pl)

 ## Available Scripts